 We are pleased to announce that our board of directors has selected the next President and CEO of Compassion Canada: Allison Alley.
 She will replace Barry Slauenwhite, who has filled this role for the past 24 years and is retiring in October 2019.

 Allison will become the fourth president of Compassion Canada’s child development ministry since it began in 1963.
-Allison has served as Compassion Canada’s National Advocacy Manager for five years and is a passionate advocate for children in poverty.
+Allison has served at Compassion Canada for five years and is a passionate advocate for children in poverty.
 She brings to this role a strong vision for the future, a firm foundation of faith, and proven leadership acumen.

 “I’ve worked with Allison for a number of years now, and I was struck from the beginning by her passion, vision, maturity and her deep faith.
 She is an ideal choice to lead Compassion in the current context and well into the future.”